tandao0909/hands-on-with-DS/Chapter 9/note.md

 - Look at the image in the learning notebook.
 You can easily see there are five blobs of instances.
 - We must specify the number of cluster *k* in order to run the algorithm.
 In this example, we know that *k=5*, but in general it won't be that easy.
 We will talk about it later
+- Each instance then be assigned to one of the five clusters.
+- In the context of clustering, an instance's label is the index of the cluster to which the algorithms assign this instance.
+You shouldn't be confused with the class labels in the classification tasks, which are used as targets (remember that clustering is an unsupervised task).
+You can see the code in the learning notebook.
+- Most instances are assigned to the correct cluster and only a few instances are missed, especially those along the edge of the decision boundaries between two top-left cluster and the middle cluster.
+- In fact, *k-means* does not perform very well when the blobs have different diameters.
+- This is because *k-means* only cares about the distance from an instance to the centroid when trying to assign an instance to that cluster.
+- Instead of assigning each instance to a single cluster, which is called *hard clustering* , we can give each instance a score per cluster, which is called *soft clustering*.
+- This score can be the distance between the instance and the centroid or a similarity score (or affinity), such as the Gaussian radial basis function we used previously in chapter 2.
+- For example, if you apply a k-means algorithm to a dataset, then we obtain a new dataset with k features: This can be a very efficient nonlinear dimensionality reduction technique.
+- Similarly, you cna also use these features as extra features, as we did in chapter 2.